 Can you have Dental Implants with Bone Loss ?

 Most people who have dental implant treatment have strong enough jawbone to support them.
 However, can you have dental implants with bone loss?
 In some cases, enough bone loss has occurred that bone grafting is needed before an implant can be attached.
-After viewing a dental CT scan of your mouth, an implant dentist will be able to identify the best course of action and see if you are a candidate for dental implants.
+After viewing a CT scan of your mouth, an implant dentist will be able to identify the best course of action and see if you are a candidate for dental implants.
 Continue reading to learn more about bone grafting for dental implants.

 When is Bone Grafting Needed ?

 If you have severe gum disease known as periodontitis, you may have lost some of the bone that holds teeth in place.
 Your dentist or a gum disease specialist (periodontist) may suggest a bone graft.
-Bone grafting stimulates new bone to replace the bone that was destroyed by periodontitis.
+Bone grafting stimulates growth of new bone to replace the bone that was destroyed by periodontitis.

 When you come in for a free consultation, an implant dentist will inform you of your treatment options based on your individual CT scan.
 They’ll let you know if you need bone grafting prior to dental implant placement.